 Armed with her rose-colored glasses and long shag, Drew Barrymore plays homage to the decade of disco and disruption.
 "What I love about this look is that it virtually requires no effort.
 Throw in a little mousse, rough dry, and go" says Jones.

 We are loving the effortless waves with Frida Gustavsson's long shag.
 Her curtain bangs flawlessly frame her bright green eyes and according to Friese, "They give this cut a little something extra."
 She recommends this style for those with wavy or straight hair.
 Simply "Use a volumizing mousse and medium-sized round brush to create this look.
 Focus on creating the wavy shape at the ends," she says.

 Selena Gomez has recently gone back to brunette and got bangs to match her subtle layers.
 For a similar look, ask your hairstylist to cut your bangs with a razor for an edgier cut.

-Behati Prinsloo's shag cut naturally frames her face—basically, it's layer perfection.
+Ciara's shag cut naturally frames her face—it's layer perfection.
 Simply put some sea salt spray in your hair for a similar look.

-Priyanka Chopra's soft fringe totally complements her layered cut while loose waves help to highlight movement.
-To achieve a similar style, Jones says to apply a small amount of Virtue 6-in-1 Styler to damp hair.
+Priyanka Chopra Jonas's soft fringe complements her layered cut while loose waves help to highlight movement.
+To achieve a similar style, Jones says to apply a small amount of Virtue 6-in-1 Styler ($34) to damp hair.
 Then blow-dry and finish with texturizing spray to get that undone finish.

-It's all about texture with Julia Roberts's long shag haircut.
+It's all about texture with Jennifer Hudson's retro take on the shag haircut.
 To add volume and texture, try adding something like the Oribe Après Beach Wave and Shine Spray ($23).
-"I like the care-free look of this style," comments Friese.
+"I like the carefree look of this style," comments Friese.

 She points out, "Wavy hair would be best for this look but it can work with slightly curly hair as well."
 Style "using a lightweight gel and either diffusing the hair or even air drying and loosening up the locks with fingers once the hair is dry."